yazi-rs/yazi-rs.github.io/docs/configuration/yazi.md

 - `"move"`: Mouse move
 - `"drag"`: Mouse drag (Some terminals do not support this)

+Usually, you don't need to change it, unless the plugin you're using requires enabling a certain event.

 ### `title_format` {#manager.title_format}

 The terminal title format, which is a string with the following placeholders available: